Brazier85/personal_zoo/docs/update.md

-# How to stay up to date?
+# How to Stay Up to Date with Personal Zoo?

-Being up to date with Personal Zoo is very important.
-Not only for security reasons (See [security](/security)) but also to be in sync with the latest improvements I made.
+Staying up to date with Personal Zoo is crucial, not only for security reasons (refer to [security](/security)), but also to benefit from the latest improvements and enhancements I have made.

-Run the following commands to update your installation.
+For users running Personal Zoo with Docker, you can update your installation with the following commands:
 ```bash
 # Pull new image
 docker pull brazier85/personal_zoo:latest